ATOMNFT/Rogue-Radar/README.md

 - **Press encoder** to select items
 - **Hold encoder button for 5 seconds** to trigger power-off handling

 The APA102 LEDs are also used for menu color feedback and scan animations.
+Optional speaker feedback can provide detection chirps and quiet menu tick/click sounds.

 ---